ssseasonnn/Yasha/README.md

         }

         // Return null to trigger loading failure
-        // Return to empty list to trigger no more return items
+        // Return to the empty list to trigger no more
+        // Return init data
+        return items
     }

+    // Called on paging load
-    // Called when the page is loaded, located in the IO thread override suspend fun loadAfter(): List<YashaItem>? {
+    override suspend fun loadAfter(): List<YashaItem>? {
         page++

-        //Simulated loading failed
         if (page % 5 == 0) {
             // Return null to trigger loading failure return null